"And YHVH spoke to Moses, saying, 'Send out for yourself men and they shall spy out the

 Yesh li ta’ya’rim ha’yom

-I will send them to you (masculine/feminine)
+I will send them to you (addressing a male)

 Ani esh’lach otam ele’cha